 But when we think NPS, we often only think about comparing scores with our own past scores.
 This internal benchmarking is valuable, but you also need to consider how your NPS compares with other companies that are similar to yours.
 In other words, a “good” score is all relative.

 Breaking down NPS by industry

 In addition to comparing your score to scores of similar-sized companies, it’s also important to consider your industry when evaluating NPS.
 Besides, why would a travel booking site compare customer sentiment for their app with a healthcare provider’s member app?
 It wouldn’t.

-Pendo established product performance benchmarks for five KPIs, including average NPS segmented by vertical.
+Pendo established product performance benchmarks for four KPIs, including average NPS segmented by vertical.
 While there are plenty of factors that impact NPS, the benchmarks make it clear that the industry a software company resides in affects how it should evaluate NPS success.
 Here’s how the different industries stacked up:

 The NPS leaders

 - Hospitality/travel = 37

 The two industries with the highest average NPS were healthcare/bio and hospitality/travel — two very different domains.
 Every product manager knows that every user matters, but in these two industries there’s a unique emphasis on the individual and her outcomes.

 Think about the last time you communicated with your doctor or waited for health test results.
 If you used an app or online portal, you probably expected it to provide information quickly and easily, and (more importantly) keep that information secure between you and your doctor.
 Similarly, if your flight for your once-a-year vacation gets canceled or you have never-ending delays due to bad weather (we’ve all been there), you expect to be able to make changes to your reservation in the airline’s app with only a few taps, and that you’ll receive a notification the second there’s an update about your flight.

 Companies in this space are hyper-aware of these types of expectations, and the average NPS scores reflect the work they’re doing to meet them.